Sea Swift

-Sea Swift is Australia's largest privately owned shipping company.
-It operates in Northern Australia, mainly servicing remote and regional communities in Far North Queensland and the Northern Territory.
-The company provides freight and passenger services, and maritime logistical support, operating four container ships in addition to barges, tugs and landing craft.
+Sea Swift is a north Australian shipping company.
+The company operates in Northern Australia, mainly servicing remote, coastal, and regional communities in Far North Queensland and the Northern Territory.
+The company provides cargo and freight, engineering and maritime logistical support, bulk fuel deliveries, and defence industry support, operating linehaul vessels and landing craft vessels, in addition to barges, tugs and landing craft.

 History

 Sea Swift started in 1987 when founder Sid Faithfull identified an opportunity to service Gulf of Carpentaria fishing fleets by mothershipping from Karumba.
 Over the next 25 years, Sea Swift grew to become Australia's largest privately owned shipping company, operating regular freight, mothershipping, project logistics, and passenger cruise services from its Cairns headquarters to communities throughout Far North Queensland.
-Expanding to 19 vessels, six depots, and 300 staff in Queensland, today Sea Swift continues to service remote communities along Cape York Peninsula and in the Gulf of Carpentaria, as well as the Torres Strait Islands, including Horn Island, Thursday Island and the outer islands.
+Expanding to a fleet of purpose-built vessels (including linehauls, landing craft, and tug and barge), nine depots, and over 520 staff across all depots in Queensland and the Northern Territory.
+Today, Sea Swift continues to service remote communities along Cape York Peninsula and in the Gulf of Carpentaria, as well as the Torres Strait Islands, including Horn Island, Thursday Island and the Outer Torres Strait Islands islands.

 In early 2013, through the acquisition of Tiwi Barge, Sea Swift commenced an operation in the Northern Territory.
 The initial two-vessel and 15-person operation servicing four destinations has grown to become a nine-vessel, 144-person, three-depot operation servicing 25 destinations across the Territory.

-In total, Sea Swift now has 26 vessels, nine depots, and more than 430 staff in its operation across Northern Australia.
+Now, Sea Swift services thousands of people in remote communities every week.
+The company operates 365 days a year regardless of the often challenging weather conditions experienced in the Far North.
+Many communities in the Torres Strait would be almost completely isolated from essential goods and services if Sea Swift did not deliver to them.

+Sea Swift service most locations in the Torres Strait, including Saibai Island, 16 km from the coast of Papua New Guinea.

 Services

-Sea Swift has four main service streams:
+Sea Swift provides several different services for remote, regional and coastal areas of Northern Australia: